-The Applicant commenced with clearing of indigenous vegetation with the aim of planting up to 31ha for orchard crops such as avocados.
-To date, ±14.3ha has been cleared on the properties.
+The Applicant commenced with clearing of indigenous vegetation with the aim of planting almond and pomegranate orchard crops.
+13 hectares (ha) has been cleared on the property.

 These activities required an Environmental Authorisation (EA) in terms of NEMA before they may proceed, and the process being followed in terms of the National Environmental Management Act (NEMA, Act 107 of 1998) is a 24G Rectification process.
 This document provides part of a series of documents that is being circulated for public and stakeholder input before being provided to the provincial competent authority, the Department of Environmental Affairs & Development Planning (DEA&DP) for decision making.